Before You Arrive

 - Activate email.

-- Register with Sun Life, external link to access your UHIP coverage card online.
+- Register with Cowan (external link) to access your UHIP coverage card online.

-- Ensure personal information is up-to-date in RAMSS.
+- Ensure personal information is up-to-date in MyServiceHub.

 - Attend ISS orientation events and Campus-wide orientation events.